ministryofjustice/opg-modernising-lpa/docs/runbooks/backups.md

 tasks.
 - You will need the image tag currently deployed to production

+## Turn off the Opensearch ingestion pipeline

+1. Sign in to the AWS Console, Assume the breakglass role in the Production account, and navigate to the OpenSearch service.

+1. from the menu on the left select Ingestion pipelines.

+1. Select the pipeline named `lpas-production-stream` and click on the Actions dropdown at the top right of the table.
+Choose Stop pipeline.
+Wait for the pipeline status to change to Stopped.

 ## Restore a table from a backup

-1. Sign in to the AWS Console, Assume the breakglass role in the Production account, and navigate to AWS Backup.
+1. Navigate to AWS Backup.

 1. From the menu on the left, expand My account and click on Backup Vaults.

 1. Click on the vault named `eu-west-1-production-backup-vault`.
 This will show a list of backups for each table that can be used as recovery points.

 1. Select a single backup using the Resource ID and Creation time to pick one that is appropriate, and tick it.
-At the top right of this table, click the Actionsdropdown and choose Restore.
+At the top right of this table, click the Actions dropdown and choose Restore.

 1. This will open the Restore backup wizard.
 Choose a new name for the table.
 Use the original name plus a `-` then the date of restoration in the format `YYYYMMDD`.
 For example `production-Lpas-20240715`.
 This will make is easier to manage restored tables going forward.
 It is not possible to change the name of a DynamoDB after it is created.
 This new name will be brought into our infrastructure as code.
 Note that indexes will also be restored.

-1. You’ll be taken to the Jobs page on the Restore jobs tab.
-Restore jobs can take a long time (hours) to complete.
+1. Under Encryption Key, select "choose an AWS KMS key" and select the key labelled `alias/opg-modernising-lpa_dynamodb_encryption` from the dropdown.

+1. Under Restore role, elect "Default role".

+1. Click Restore backup.
+This will create a new table with the name you provided.
+You can monitor the progress of the restore by clicking on the Jobs tab in the AWS Backup console.

 ## Bring restored table into service